 In this sense, I find Amy’s actions to seduce and deceive the two men interesting, in that she has an opportunity to use the scissors to castrate Jack, but chooses to pleasure him instead, showing him as weak and childlike.
 Ironically in the climax, she is humiliated and oblivious to the knowledge that Amy has taken control and the threat defeated.
 Her ability to manipulate the men and hide her weapons, which ultimately prove as lethal as her sexuality, reminds me of Athena, especially since she blinds Terry to immasculate him.
 An interesting coincidence was the name ‘Terry’, which resembles ‘Tiresias’, and also in a general sense relating to the structure, Amy and the audience possess a knowledge (the hidden knife) and power (sex, kindness) which Terry and Jack do not.
 Furthermore, in the horror genre itself, the female protagonist (Neve Campbell Scream, Jamie Lee Curtis Halloween and Jodie Foster Silence of the Lambs) is destined to overcome an omnipresent and metaphorical villian, an Oedipal symbol of childhood trauma, which is about confronting fear, and which the audience is expecting her to do, and which inevitably causes the male character’s masculinity to be doomed in the story.

 Synopsis ‘She is the girl’:

-A young woman called Amy is held prisoner in a room where she is shackled with a chain to a bedframe.
-She awakens when one of her captors, Jack, enters the room.
-He thinks he’s in love with Amy and has brought her a dress he’d been told to give her by his older brother Terry.
+A young woman called Amy is held prisoner in a room where she is shackled by a chain to a bedframe.
+She awakens when one of her captors, Jess, enters the room.
+She is in love with Amy and has brought her a dress she’d been told to get for her by her older brother Terry.

-Jack discusses his shopping trip to Tescos, and Amy tries to convince him that they should get married and run away together, but which he says isn’t safe.
-He persuades her to try on the dress, and they have an argument after he tries to touch her.
-Then Amy asks for a foot massage and for some scissors to remove the label.
+Jess discusses her shopping trip to Tescos and Amy tries to convince her that they should get married and run away together, but which Jess says isn’t safe.
+Jess persuades Amy to try on the dress but they have an argument after she tries to touch her.
+Amy asks for a foot massage and for some scissors to remove the label.